Easy Homemade Brownies

 - Fudgy Walnut Brownies – Stir ½ cup of chopped walnuts if you like nuts in your brownies.

-- Salted Caramel Brownies – Swirl caramel sauce (try my Salted Caramel Sauce!) into the brownie batter before baking.
+- Salted Caramel Brownies – Swirl salted caramel sauce into the brownie batter before baking.

-- Fudgy Espresso Brownies – Adding 1 teaspoon of espresso powder will intensify the chocolate flavor.
+- Espresso Brownies – Adding 1 teaspoon of espresso powder will intensify the chocolate flavor.

 - Chocolate Orange Brownies – Stir the zest of one orange into the brownie batter before baking.